 - 350 g/ 12 oz boneless, skinless chicken breast

-- 125 g/ 4 ½ oz sugar peas or normal peas
+- 125 g/ 4 ½ oz/ about ¾ cup peas

 - 1 teaspoon balsamic vinegar

-- salt and pepper
+- fine sea salt and pepper

-- Adjust the taste with the balsamic vinegar, salt and pepper.
+- Adjust the taste with the balsamic vinegar, salt, and pepper.

-- Serve with some crusty bread.
+- Add the fresh herbs, if using.
+Serve with some crusty bread.